uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/decomposition/pca.rst

 ===================================
 Principal Components Analysis (PCA)
 ===================================

-..
-TODO: we either need to refer to the literature that describe the algorithm
-.. (in present daal docs we do not always do that) or specify somewhere a single
-.. source that contain all such descriptions and add more refs in individual algos
-.. when necessary.
-It would help avoid different interpretation of the possible
-.. minor differences and precisely say-we rely on that specific scheme

-Principal Component Analysis (PCA) is an algorithm for exploratory data analysis and dimensionality reduction.
+Principal Component Analysis (PCA) is an algorithm for exploratory data analysis and :capterm:`dimensionality reduction`.
 PCA transforms a set of feature vectors of possibly correlated features to a new set of uncorrelated features, called principal components.
 Principal components are the directions of the largest variance, that is, the directions where the data is mostly spread out.